-The Detroit Lions are in the process of overhauling their roster, which could mean star wide receiver Kenny Golladay finds himself a new team in 2021.
+The Detroit Lions are in the process of overhauling their roster, and elected not to use their franchise tag on wide receiver Kenny Golladay.
+That means he’ll hit the open market in search of a new team in 2021.

 With a new general manager in Brad Holmes and a new head coach in Dan Campbell, the Lions turned the page on the Matthew Stafford era by trading their longtime franchise quarterback to the Los Angeles Rams.

-Although Jared Goff came back as part of the deal, given his uninspiring play in LA over the past two seasons, it stands to reason Golladay will want out.
+Although Jared Goff came back as part of the deal, given his uninspiring play in LA over the past two seasons, it’s no surprise that Golladay wanted out.

 Prior to missing 11 games in 2020, Golladay rated as Pro Football Focus‘ 21st-graded receiver in 2018 and was 17th the next year.
 That was with a dysfunctional football operation around him and Stafford being out for eight starts in 2019.

 Let’s look at Golladay’s most likely landing spots that best fit his skill set, and would appeal to him.
 Golladay should have his choice of suitors, given that he is arguably the most coveted free-agent wideout.